99 Problems: Local SEO for Dentists Ain’t One

 We also started ranking in the 3-pack in those areas.
 It’s typically pretty challenging to rank in the 3-pack outside of the city that you are physically located in, but if you are in a rural area, with smaller surrounding areas, it can work very well.

-Need some inspiration to implement this strategy for yourself?
+Need some inspiration to implement this strategy for your own SEO for a dental clinic?
 Here’s an example of one of the service area pages that we created for them.

 That wraps up part two of the 99 Problems series.
-Stay tuned for the next episode.
+Stay tuned for the next episode on SEO for car dealers.

 Contact Sterling Sky Inc.